publisha/publisha.github.io/_papers/eEditing4multi-channelpublishing.md

 **Prose.io** is a server based *markdown* tool that can be used to edit text held in a GitHub repository.
 While this system is effective and very easy to uses, the prime focus is editing for a web site, rather than for other platforms. [^13]

 [![Prose.io](/images/iterativePublishing.044.jpeg)](/images/iterativePublishing.044.jpeg)

+You will notice from this screen image that `Prose` also includes a row of icons that make the process of entering *markdown* a lot easier for the user if they have little knowledge of the required markup.
+This set of icons leads us on to look at other input systems providing a more user friendly approach to browser based editing.

+## Other text input systems

+Not all systems use `Markdown` as the basis for text input and there are many plugins that web developers can use to build user text input.
+Popular systems such as TinyMCE and CKEditor can be seen in use on many blogging systems.
+These systems can be customised to control a limited set of options for the authors and editors.

 ### Booktype